sohyeonAn/CapstoneDesign-smart-AR-platform/README.md

 # Quick start
-This is a quick start guide for running this program.
+This is a quick start guide for running program.

 ※ To start this program, [Unity](https://unity3d.com/kr/get-unity/download) and [Nodejs](https://nodejs.org/en/download/) should be installed first .